Thymian

 Sharable Rule Sets

 Package rules as npm modules and share them across teams and projects.
-Use built-in sets like @thymian/rules-rfc-9110 or create your own organizational standards.

-Built to Be Extended
+@thymian/rules-rfc-9110 @thymian/rules-api-description-validation @your-org/api-standards Built to Be Extended

 Virtually everything in Thymian is a plugin.
 A reactive event bus connects them all — swap, extend, or build your own without touching a single line of framework code or even JavaScript!